-Wavy borders are one of the most common problems I have seen over the years.
-The borders are fuller than the inside of the quilt.
-This can cause your quilt to not end up square or having to ease excess fabric in when quilting.
+Wavy borders, where the borders are fuller than the inside of the quilt are one of the most common problems I have seen over the years.
+This can cause your quilt to end up NOT square or having to ease excess fabric in when quilting.
 As an FYI below are some ways to prevent wavy borders.

 HOW TO PREVENT WAVY BORDERS